So you want to sell things on the internet? More specifically, you want to sell things on the internet with the least amount of risk possible.

 So you may be asking yourself: “How do I get started?
 How do I find the tools and directions I need to get started properly?”

 The tools you need are all right here on GearLaunch — customer service, sourcing, and fulfillment.
-These are three of the biggest pains when running an ecommerce business, and GearLaunch takes care of all three of them for you so you can focus on growing your company rather than maintaining it.
+These are three of the biggest pain points when running an ecommerce business, and GearLaunch takes care of all three of them for you so you can focus on growing your company and building your brand.

 Finding Winning Designs